 Photography is, or can be, a way of life.
 Photography for me is an expression of my imagination, my personal reality.
 When I create a photograph I am not capturing an objective reality and I am not sure if it even exists.
 What I try to communicate with my photography is a highly personal creative vision.
 Alfred Stieglitz once said that an artist is trying to express his inner world by using objects from the outside world as symbols.
-It is not what you capture that matters, it is how you interpret it matters and that elevates a snapshot to a work of art.
+It is not what you capture that matters, it is how you interpret that matters and it elevates a snapshot to a work of art.

 My images tell a story.
 They speak about me, my values, my hopes, my ambitions, and ultimately what I deem worthy of your energy and attention.
 It reveals, intentionally or not, what I really think about the world around me.
 Hopefully, my body of work will become a standing testament to my existence on this speck of rock orbiting the sun.
 As Arthur Schopenhauer famously proclaimed: “the world is my representation”.
 And it is my life’s journey.